 Energy-isolating devices prevent energy from being transmitted from an energy source to equipment.
 Energy-isolating devices are the primary means for protecting those who service equipment.
 Examples of energy-isolation devices include:

-Similarly, tagging out is a procedure for placing a warning tag or sign - a tagout device - on an energy-isolating device.
+Tagging out.
+Tagging out is a procedure for placing a warning tag or sign - a tagout device - on an energy-isolating device.
 Remember, tagout devices must control hazardous energy at least as effectively as lockout devices.
-Since tagout devices do not provide the same physical barrier to hazardous energy as lockout devices, it is harder to ensure (or prove to OSHA) that tagout devices are as effective as lockout devices.

 Bottom line: If you can lock it out, do not use tags.